lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Introduction

-During my internship at Datadog this past winter, I took ownership of a critical service which serves around 40,000 requests per second as of April 2018.
+During my internship at Datadog this past winter, I took ownership of a critical service which handles around 40,000 requests per second as of April 2018.

 To improve its reliability and fault tolerance, I migrated the service’s inter-process communication (IPC) layer from Datadog’s homegrown remote procedure call (RPC) framework to gRPC, an open-source RPC framework made by Google.

-In this post, I will discuss why it was worth the effort to migrate to gRPC and how gRPC increases fault tolerance.

 # Context

-Datadog’s infrastructure consists of numerous single-purpose services.
-Each service can be scaled horizontally to increase its throughput and the instances of the services are tied together by inter-process communication (IPC) protocols.

-The service I will be discussing is deployed on more than 200 instances and it is consumed by approximately 500 other instances.
+The service is deployed on more than 200 nodes and it is consumed by approximately 500 other instances.
 It comes with a client library.
 Consumers of this service can simply use this client library to issue RPCs without worrying about service discovery, (client-side) load balancing, generating stub, error handling, etc.

+My task was to deprecate this client library, and to migrate its consumers to use gRPC to communicate with the service instead.

+However, deprecating a legacy package is never easy.
+There are always undocumented edge cases.
+Blindly replacing an old system with a new one may result in regressions (old bugs reappear).

+Tests and CI are in fact designed to mitigate this problem.
+However, in a large-scale distributed system, certain tests (for example, load tests) are not practically possible.

+To fully understand the old system and to ensure that there is no regression after the migration, I had to go through the service's outage docs, reinforce the monitoring system (metrics, logs, tracing), and design chaos testing (`iptables`/`pkill -9` server instances).

+In this post, I won't go into details about how I carried out the migration (maybe another post!).
+Instead, I would like to discuss why it was worth the effort to migrate to gRPC.

 # The Old Framework

 Originally, consumers communicate with the service using an in-house RPC framework.
-It was built on top of the Redis protocol for its rich ecosystem and mature tooling.
-This made sense when sense years ago when Datadog’s infrastructure was not as complex or extensive.
+It was built on top of the Redis protocol to take advantage its rich ecosystem and mature tooling.
+This made sense years ago when Datadog’s infrastructure was not as complex or extensive.

 However, the framework is not optimized for large-scale distributed systems.
 In